Standards of Academic Progress (SAP) for Financial Aid Recipients

 If any one of the three items above is not met, then the student will be considered to not have met the terms and conditions of the Academic Plan, and will be placed on Financial Aid Suspension and will be ineligible for financial aid until such time the student regains eligibility by establishing a minimum 2.0 cumulative GPA and reaching a 67 percent completion rate for all classes attempted.

-If a student meets all three criteria above, the student will not have to appeal again for the following semester and the student will remain on the Academic Plan until such time the student regains eligibility.
+If a student meets all three criteria above, the student will not have to appeal again for the following semester.
+Otherwise, the student will remain on the Academic Plan until the student regains eligibility.